It's certainly a condition to be aware of, particularly after a hard day out in the field

 I’m often asked whether dogs suffer hypothermia.
 The answer is yes and there are some particular signs that owners of working dogs – in fact owners of all dogs – need to look out for.

 In fact, under the right conditions any warm-blooded mammal, including dogs, can suffer hypothermia.
 Responsible dog owners need to know the signs to look out for, how to avoid the condition and how to treat it should it occur.
+Dog coats can be useful, read our list of best dog coats here.

 What is hypothermia?